 Is there a dual language kindergarten program?

 Yes.
 Students participating in the dual language kindergarten program will attend North, Canterbury, or Coventry Elementary school.
 Half-day sessions of the dual language kindergarten program are not offered.
 Parents interested in the dual language kindergarten program must attend an informational meeting held in January or February the year prior to enrollment.
 The program has limited enrollment and is based on a lottery system.
 Click the link for more information about District 47’s dual language program.

 How will encore subjects such as physical education, art, music and STEM be affected?

 Half-day kindergarten will focus on core curriculum instruction and may not include encore subjects.
 Full-day kindergarten will deliver encore subjects, including P.E., art, music, STEM, Purposeful Play and social-emotional learning.

 What about special education kindergarten students?

 Kindergarteners within a special education program will attend full-day kindergarten.

 Full-day kindergarten will be offered at all District 47 elementary schools.

 Where will half-day kindergarten classes be offered?

-Half-day kindergarten will be offered at one of the District’s nine elementary schools.
-Because there are typically fewer than 10 families Districtwide that opt for the half-day program, these students are kept together at one school that has available space.
-The decision regarding which school will house the half-day program is typically not made until late summer (August) in order to allow for most of kindergarten registration to be completed.
+Students that are enrolled in half-day kindergarten typically attend their homeschool.
+Because there are usually fewer than 10 families Districtwide that opt for the half-day program, it is beneficial for a half-day student to remain at their homeschool to engage with students that may be in their future 1st - 5th grade classrooms.
+In unique cases, the decision may be made to have all half-day students attend one school.
+This decision regarding which school may house a half-day program if determined necessary, is typically not made until late summer (August) in order to allow for most kindergarten registration to be completed.